javiccano/Gaussian-Mixture-Models-for-Speaker-Identification/README.md

 ## Acknowledgements

-Unviversity Carlos III of Madrid, Speech and Audio Processing.
+University Carlos III of Madrid, Speech and Audio Processing.